 The first step to making a back injury claim is to find out whether you have a case.
 You can do this by calling for free on 0800 234 6438.
 Your call will be taken by a trained legal adviser, and they’ll have the expertise to be able to let you know whether they think you can claim.

-After our conversation, there’s no obligation to take it any further – in fact, you might just want answers to your questions and nothing more.
-But if you do decide you’d like to go ahead, we’ll be able to find the right solicitor for your case and can put you in touch with them straight away.
+After your conversation with an adviser, there’s no obligation to take it any further – in fact, you might just want answers to your questions and nothing more.
+But if you do decide you’d like to go ahead, they’ll be able to find the right solicitor for your case and can put you in touch with them straight away.

 Your solicitor will look at the impact your injury has had on your finances and your day-to-day life, and will work hard to get you the full amount of compensation you’re owed.

 We all spend a lot of our waking hours at work, and it’s normal to feel safe and relaxed in your workplace.
 But this makes it all the more shocking when accidents happen.

 Unfortunately, back injuries are quite common at work – especially if your job involves heavy lifting, repetitive strenuous movements, or using vibrating machinery such as in factories or construction.

 All employers have a duty of care under the Management of Health and Safety at Work Regulations 1999 to try to keep their staff safe from back injuries.
 As part of this, they have to make sure you’re given the training, equipment and supervision you need to be able to carry out your job safely.
 They should also complete regular risk assessments to make sure the right precautions are being taken and should make it a requirement of your role that you do a task if this is likely to exacerbate an existing injury.

-If you’ve been injured at work because your employer hasn’t followed health and safety rules, then it’s likely we can help you make a compensation claim.
+If you’ve been injured at work because your employer hasn’t followed health and safety rules, then it’s likely you can ask for help to make a compensation claim.